Any questions?

 1. Module registration (M.184.XXXX/ M.IBS.XXXX)

-3. Exam registration (takes place implicitly for M.184. /M.IBS. modules)
+Examination registration (takes place automatically for M.184./M.IBS. modules)

-No "first come, first served" principle
+No ‘first come, first served’ principle

 45-ECTS limit